jaknag/angry-faces-prev-depressed-labcopy/README.md

 # angry-faces-prev-depressed-labcopy

-Repository containing the input files and scripts required for data analysis for the project investigating differential processing of angry face expressions in depressed vs non-depressed people.
+Repository containing the input files and scripts required for data analysis for the paper investigating differential processing of angry face expressions in depressed vs non-depressed people.
 The output files are for reference, as they are generated using the files in the input and script folders.

 input:
 - beh: folder containing .txt files which are a record of the behavioural responses made by each participant